Kavasji Jamshedji Petigara

 Among his accomplishments was his role in foiling an attempt by Indian freedom activist Manabendra Nath Roy in toppling the government.
 Despite being a staunch loyalist of the British Indian government, he was respected by Indian freedom fighters.
 When Mahatma Gandhi applied for a passport in 1931 to attend the second Round Table Conference in London, Petigara was cited as one of his references.
 He retired from the police force in 1936.

-On 1940-06-08 a statue of him was erected for the "valuable services rendered to the city".
+In 1940, a statue of him was erected for the "valuable services rendered to the city".
 The statue is located near Metro Adlabs in South Mumbai.
 He died on 28 March 1941.

 Personal life

 Petigara was born on 24 November 1877 to Jamshedji Nusserwanji Petigara and Dhunbhaiji Bastavalla.
 He did his schooling in Surat in Gujarat, and later Bombay (now Mumbai).
 He was married to Avambai, the daughter of Jehangirshaw Ardeshir Taleyarkhan.
 They had one son.
 He was also the estate manager of Prince Aly Khan at Aga Khan building in Dalal Street in Mumbai.
 He died on 28 March 1941 after undergoing an operation.